jhpyle/docassemble/_docs/interviews.md

    where the privileges of the account have been upgraded to "developer" or "admin."

-There are three ways to author your own interviews:
+There are three ways to develop your own interviews:

 1. When logged in, go to the "Playground" from the menu in the upper right hand corner.
 The [playground] allows you to quickly edit and